Mission

 Disburse that Income

-We will receive and manage fund derived from multiple sources, such as memorials, gifts, grants, and contributions; and,
+We will receive and manage fund derived from memorials, gifts, and contributions; and,

 Founding History